bronson/table_differ/README.md

 Make sure you have enough disk space!

-Table Differ creates and restores snapshots with a single SELECT statement, and it diffs the tables 100% server-side using two SELECT statements (unless you're using `unique_by`).
+Table Differ creates and restores snapshots with a single SELECT statement, and it diffs the tables 100% server-side using two SELECT statements (plus one select per changed record if you're using `unique_by`).
 It should be fast enough.

 We don't touch indexes.
 Snapshotting and restoring will not affect the indexes that you've created.
 If your table has a lot of indexes, restoring a snapshot might